 Price was born in Little Rock, Arkansas.
 She performed piano for the first time in public when she was only four years old, and published her first composition at age eleven.
 She went on to be one of the first Black women to attend the New England Conservatory.
 She won four prizes in the famous Wanamaker competition, including two for her Symphony in E Minor and her Piano Sonata.
 The Chicago Symphony Orchestra played her symphony in 1933 at the Chicago World’s Fair, making her the first African-American woman to have compositions played by a major orchestra.

 Codero was born in Panama City, where he began writing music for bands at an early age.
 As an adult, he studied conducting, counterpoint, and composition in Minnesota, where he graduated from Hamline University in 1947, and soon after in 1949, he received a Guggenheim Fellowship for composition and conducting.
 In the 1950s and 60s, his work as the director of the National Conservatory of Panama helped to greatly improve the quality of music instruction in that country.
 In 1966, he returned to the United States to help run the Latin American Music Center at Indiana University, and to teach at Illinois State University.

 Jessie Montgomery (1981-)

 Montgomery is a violinist and composer who began composing and improvising at the age of eleven.
 When she was in high school, she was the recipient of the Composer’s Apprentice Award from the Chamber Music Society of Lincoln Center.
 She later earned a Bachelor’s degree in violin performance from Julliard and a Master’s degree in composition and film scoring from New York University.
-Since 1999, Montgomery has been affiliated with The Sphinx Organization, which supports the accomplishments of young African-American and Latino string players.
+Since 1999, Montgomery has been affiliated with The Sphinx Organization, which supports the accomplishments of young African-American and Latinx string players.